rahgadda/job-preparation/01-ML/Langchain.md

 ## Modules
-- `langchain-core`: Base abstractions and LangChain Expression Language
+- `langchain-core`: Base abstractions and `LangChain Expression Language`.
+  -
 - `langchain-community`: Third party integrations and partner packages that only rely on langchain-core.
 - `langchain`: Chains, agents, and retrieval strategies that make up an application's cognitive architecture.
 - `LangGraph`: A library for building robust and stateful multi-actor applications with LLMs by modeling steps as edges and nodes in a graph.